-Augustana has established a Policy Against Sexual Misconduct and Title IX Sexual Harassment ("Policy") that articulates the College's behavioral standards and descriptions of prohibited conduct.
+Augustana has established a Policy Against Sexual Misconduct and Title IX Sexual Harassment ("Policy") thatarticulates the College's behavioral standards and descriptions of prohibited conduct.

-These are the Title IX Sexual Harassment Investigation and Grievance Procedures ("Title IX Sexual Harassment Procedures").
-Complaints of Sexual Misconduct that do not constitute Title IX Sexual Harassment are handled under the Sexual Misconduct Investigation and Grievance Procedures ("Sexual Misconduct Procedures").
+These are the Title IX Sexual Harassment Investigation and Resolution Procedures ("Title IX Sexual Harassment")

+Procedures").
+Complaints of Sexual Misconduct that do not constitute Title IX Sexual Harassment are handled underthe Sexual Misconduct Investigation and Resolution Procedures ("Sexual Misconduct Procedures").

-These Title IX Sexual Harassment Procedures outline the College's approach to addressing reports of suspected Policy violations by an employee.
+These Title IX Sexual Harassment Procedures outline the College's approach to addressing reports of suspected Policy violations by a student.
 Title IX Sexual Harassment Procedures vary based on the nature of the allegations, including where the alleged conduct occurred, and the classification of the individual who is accused of violating the Policy.
+Allegations that a faculty member violated the Policy are governed by the Title IX Sexual Harassment

-Allegations that a student violated the Policy are governed by the Title IX Sexual Harassment Procedures outlined in Inside Augustana.
-The rights and options afforded to individuals who report violations as outlined in this Policy relating to confidentiality and supportive measures will apply in all cases.
+Procedures outlined in Section 10 of the Faculty handbook.
+Allegations that a staff or administrative employee violated the Policy are governed by the Title IX Sexual Harassment Procedures generally outlined in the Employee Handbook.
+The rights and options afforded to individuals who report violations as outlined in this Policy relating toconfidentiality and supportive measures will apply in all cases.

 The College is committed to promptly, fairly, impartially, and equitably resolving alleged or suspected violations of the Policy.
 The College's investigation and resolution of alleged violations, including the issuance of any sanctions, will typically be completed within 90 calendar days.
-The College's ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the Complainant is willing to file a complaint or participate in an investigation, the location where the alleged conduct occurred, and the College's access to information relevant to the alleged or suspected violation of the Policy.
-The College is nonetheless committed to investigating and resolving all alleged and suspected violations of the Policy to the fullest extent possible under the circumstances.
+The College's ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the

+Complainant is willing to file a complaint or participate in an investigation, the location where the alleged conduct occurred, and the College's access to information relevant to the alleged or suspected violation of the Policy.
+The

+College is nonetheless committed to investigating and resolving all alleged and suspected violations of the Policy to the fullest extent possible under the circumstances.

-These Title IX Sexual Harassment Procedures ("Procedures") apply to all suspected or alleged acts of Title IX Sexual Harassment by employees as defined by federal law and will be used in place of any other employee conduct policies or procedures used to address other alleged misconduct involving employees .
-In addition, any sanctions or other corrective actions imposed against employees who violate the Policy shall be imposed pursuant to these Procedures, unless the College determines in its discretion that another policy governing employee conduct should be used to resolve a particular matter.
-In addition, the College may, upon finding of good cause, modify these Procedures in the interests of promoting full and fair resolution of suspected or alleged violations of the Policy in accordance with applicable law.
+These Title IX Sexual Harassment Procedures ("Procedures") apply to all suspected or alleged acts of Title IX SexualHarassment by students as defined by federal law and will be used in place of the Augustana Code of Social Conductor any other student conduct policies or procedures used to address other alleged misconduct involving students.
+In addition, any sanctions or other corrective actions imposed against students who violate the Policy shall be imposed pursuant to these Procedures, rather than pursuant to the Code of Social Conduct, Student Judiciary procedures, or any other set of policies and procedures governing student conduct, unless the College determines in its discretion that the Code of Social Conduct, Student Judiciary procedures, or other policy governing student conduct should be used to resolve a particular matter.
+In addition, the College may, upon finding of good cause, modify these